 The model Rule 502(d) order set forth in Appendix A contains language-"whether inadvertent or otherwise"-to specifically address this issue.
+55

-D. 502(d) Orders Do Not Cover a Party's Affirmative Use of Its Own Documents
+D. Rule 502(d) Orders Do Not Cover a Party's Affirmative Use of Its Own Documents

-While Rule 502(d) safeguards a party against disclosures of documents (whether inadvertent or not), it does not provide protection when a party uses its own documents.
-This is especially so when the party or its expert uses its own allegedly privileged documents.
-For instance, in Bama Companies, Inc. v.
-Stahlbush Island Farms, Inc., a party's expert relied on (and produced) emails that the party later claimed to be privileged.
-The court found that any privilege had been waived: "Once used in this manner by [the party's] testifying expert and produced to opposing counsel, attorney-client privilege was waived, regardless of whether disclosure was inadvertent or intentional."
-Other cases are in ac-
+While Rule 502(d) safeguards a party against disclosures of documents (whether inadvertent or not), it does not provide protection when a party uses its own documents.56 This is especially so when the party or its expert uses its own allegedly privileged documents.57 For instance, in Bama Companies, Inc. v.
+Stahlbush Island Farms, Inc., a party's expert relied on (and produced) emails that the party later claimed to be privileged.58 The court found that any privilege had been waived: "Once used in

-Emerson Capital, LLC v.
-Landash Corp., No. 2:17-CV-143, 2019 WL 3521649, at \3 (S.D.
-Ohio Aug.
-2, 2019) (declining to extend a Rule 502(d) order to intentional disclosures).

-- 54 See, e.g., U.S. Home Corp., 2012 WL 3025111, at \6, n.15 (upholding the Magistrate Judge's decision to engage in a Rule 502(b) analysis where the Rule 502(d) order was limited to inadvertently produced documents, noting that this limitation "necessarily contemplated that some degree of precautionary measures be taken by the parties to avoid waiver"); United States v.
-Sensient Colors, Inc., No. 07-cv-1275, 2009 WL 2905474, at \2, n.4 (D.N.J.
-Sept.
-9, 2009) (engaging a Rule 502(b) analysis where the parties' had stipulated to the following: "The Parties agree that the inadvertent production of privileged documents or information (including ESI) shall not, in and of itself, waive any privilege that would otherwise attach to the document or information produced"). - See Appendix A, ¶1, 4, infra ("The production of privileged or work-product protected documents, electronically stored information ("ESI") or information, whether inadvertent or otherwise . . . .
-The provisions of Rule 502(b) do not apply.").
+^{55.} See Appendix A, ¶¶1, 4, infra ("The production of privileged or work-product protected documents, electronically stored information ("ESI") or information, whether inadvertent or otherwise The provisions of Rule 502(b) do not apply.").
 The latter language was not present in the prior versions of model Rule 502(d) orders in the Commentary on Protection of Privileged ESI.
-See Commentary on Protection of Privileged ESI, supra note 6, Appendix D-E. - 56 See, cf., Potomac Elec.
+See Commentary on Protection of Privileged ESI, supra note 6, Appendix D-E.

+^{56.} See, cf., Potomac Elec.
 Power Co. & Subsidiaries v.
 United States, 107 Fed.
 Cl.
 725, 731 (2012) (noting that Rule 502(d) does not apply to "intentional waivers made in the course of, for example, an advice-of-counsel defense") (citing FED.
 R. EVID.
 502(d)); Hostetler v.
-Dillard, No. 3:13-cv-0351, 2014 WL 6871262, at \4 (S.D.
+Dillard, No. 3:13-cv-0351, 2014 WL 6871262, at 4 (S.D.
 Miss.
 Dec.
-3, 2014) (finding waiver, notwithstanding entry of a Rule 502(d) order where a non-party disclosed allegedly privileged communications in a deposition, and the party claiming privilege did not claim privilege during the deposition). - 57 See MICHAEL H. GRAHAM, WINNING EVIDENCE ARGUMENTS: ADVANCED EVIDENCE FOR THE TRIAL ATTORNEY § 502:1 (2006) ("The rule is intended to facilitate discovery.
-It is not intended to permit a party affirmatively to introduce a favorable piece of privileged or protected information while simultaneously protecting unfavorable information."). - No. 18-cv-45, 2019 WL 3890922, at \1 (N.D.
+3, 2014) (finding waiver, notwithstanding entry of a Rule 502(d) order where a non-party disclosed allegedly privileged communications in a deposition, and the party claiming privilege did not claim privilege during the deposition).

+^{57.} See MICHAEL H. GRAHAM, WINNING EVIDENCE ARGUMENTS: ADVANCED EVIDENCE FOR THE TRIAL ATTORNEY § 502:1 (2006) ("The rule is intended to facilitate discovery.
+It is not intended to permit a party affirmatively to introduce a favorable piece of privileged or protected information while simultaneously protecting unfavorable information.").

+^{58.} No. 18-cv-45, 2019 WL 3890922, at 1 (N.D.
 Okla.
 Aug.
-19, 2019). - Id. at \2 (citing cases).
+19, 2019).

-cord.
-The subject of use of the responding party's document by the requesting party, such as at a deposition, is discussed in Part V.B, infra.
+this manner by [the party's] testifying expert and produced to opposing counsel, attorney-client privilege was waived, regardless of whether disclosure was inadvertent or intentional."
+59 Other cases are in accord.
+60 The subject of use of the responding party's document by the requesting party, such as at a deposition, is discussed in Part V.B, infra.